 The Tambopata National Reserve (TNR) covers an area of 274,690 hectares and borders the the Bahuaja-Sonene National Park, forming a protected area of 1091416 hectares.

 The many studies of the fauna and flora along the Tambopata River reveal an incredible abundance of life forms.
-The ecosystems of this part of southeast Peru are the most diverse on the planet, and within the territory of our Eco-Lodge we are able to offer our guests endless opportunities for the observation of the rainforest's diverse fauna and flora.
+The ecosystems of this part of southeastern Peru are the most diverse on the planet, and within the territory of our Ecolodge we are able to offer our guests endless opportunities for the observation of the rainforest's diverse fauna and flora.

-The Libertador Tambopata Eco-Lodge is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve (TNR).
-The remoteness and tranquillity of our lodge make for a richly rewarding visit to the rainforest.
-But, with a location just four hours from Cusco (a thirty-minute commercial flight, transfer to the river port and a three-hour boat ride to the lodge), our Eco-Lodge is one of the most accessible rainforest destinations in Latin America.
+The Tambopata Ecolodge is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve (TNR).
+The remoteness and tranquility of our lodge make for a richly rewarding visit to the rainforest.
+But, with a location just four hours from Cusco (a thirty-minute commercial flight, transfer to the river port and a three-hour boat ride to the lodge), our Ecolodge is one of the most accessible rainforest destinations in Latin America.

 A family of giant otters lives in the vicinity of the lake and are often observed.
 Birds abound, especially rufescent tiger-herons, great egrets, wattled jacanas, hoatzin, the noisy donacobius and many others.
 The afternoon is for exploring the forest close to the lodge (with or without your guide), relaxing and bathing in the cool stream beside the lodge, or visiting our tree platforms.

 A dawn start is required for the canoe trip back to Puerto Maldonado.
 Look out for the early morning wildlife, which is particularly active at this time.
 Your guide will deal with all the formalities at the airport prior to your departure.